microsoft/onnxruntime/BUILD.md

 ./build.bat --use_cuda --cudnn_home <cudnn home path> --cuda_home <cuda home path> (Windows)
 ```

-Depending on compatibility between the CUDA, CUDNN, and Visual Studio 2017 versions you are using, you may need to explicitly install an earlier version of the MSVC toolset.
+Depending on compatibility between the CUDA, cuDNN, and Visual Studio 2017 versions you are using, you may need to explicitly install an earlier version of the MSVC toolset.
 - CUDA 10.0 is known to work with toolsets from 14.11 up to 14.16 (Visual Studio 2017 15.9), and should continue to work with future Visual Studio versions
   - https://devblogs.microsoft.com/cppblog/cuda-10-is-now-available-with-support-for-the-latest-visual-studio-2017-versions/
 - CUDA 9.2 is known to work with the 14.11 MSVC toolset (Visual Studio 15.3 and 15.4)